Nobody invented cheese. Cheese invented itself.

 The earliest evidence

-The oldest direct evidence of cheesemaking comes from pottery shards found in Poland, dating to approximately 5500 BCE.
-These shards contain traces of milk fats and show patterns consistent with straining curds from whey—essentially, ancient cheesecloth residue.
+The oldest direct evidence of cheesemaking comes from pottery shards found in Poland, dating to about 5500 BCE.
+These shards contain traces of milk fats and show patterns consistent with straining curds from whey, essentially ancient cheesecloth residue.

 Earlier evidence is circumstantial but compelling.
 Sumerian cuneiform tablets from around 3000 BCE describe dairy processing.
 Egyptian tomb murals from 2000 BCE depict milk being poured into vessels and curds being collected.
 The Bible mentions cheese multiple times, including David bringing “ten cheeses” to the Israelite army camp.